 In answer to your letter I am writing these few lines hoping you are keeping well.
 I have been shifted from the base to another place.
 It is about two miles from the firing line.
 We can see the shells bursting when they are fired at the aeroplanes, but that don’t make me downhearted.
 Hope I can find Tom now I am here.
 When you answer the letter don’t put A.P.O.J.B.B.S.17 but put all the other and No. 13 platoon now I think.

 I must close.
 Hope you get it safe with love and kisses from Peter.

 P.S.
 Please can you ask Flo to write to me and then I will send her a card.

 Peter’s first taste of life in the trenches came on 27 March when his battalion took over a section of the line in the Quarries Sector from the 7th Royal Sussex Regiment.
-There was little in the way of trouble from the enemy, however whilst he was there melting snow flooded the trenches.
-On 25 April the battalion was withdrawn to Allouagne where they began a two-month period of training prior to the summer’s ‘Big Push’.
+There was little in the way of trouble from the enemy, however, while he was there melting snow flooded the trenches.
+On 25 April the battalion was withdrawn to Allouagne where they began a two-month period of training before the summer’s ‘Big Push’.

 On 7 April he wrote:

 Dear Jinny My Sister,